 If it is cold, they will not start to regain consciousness until their body is warm enough.

 For an adult, start with 30 chest compressions then 2 rescue breaths.
 For a child or baby, start with 5 rescue breaths then 30 compressions to 2 breaths.
 Push hard and fast and keep going.

 If they start to regain consciousness swiftly put them into the recovery position.
 Keep checking they’re breathing.

 Ensure you have called the emergency services.

 If you are a qualified lifeguard, you will have been taught to give 5 rescue breaths to all casualties.
 Adhere to this modification.

 IMPORTANT: Anyone who has been in a near-drowning situation should be checked by a doctor as secondary drowning can occur many hours later.

-We have a great infographic poster on this, with step by step illustrations, please email us if you would like a copy firstname.lastname@example.org
+Please email us if you would like a copy of this poster email@example.com

 First Aid for Life provide award-winning first aid training tailored to your needs – Please visit our site and learn more about our practical and online courses.
 It is vital to keep your skills current and refreshed.
 We are currently providing essential training for individuals and groups across the UK.
 In addition, we have a great range of online courses.
 These are ideal as refreshers for regulated qualifications or as Appointed Person qualifications.